openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 shared scheduler.
 Code that adds GL state or caching must therefore be both context-local and safe when the next scheduled frame belongs to another canvas.

-The host uses LWJGL's native OpenGL context API so lwjgl3-awt's X11/GLX backend continues to work under XWayland rather than switching to EGL.
+On Linux, lwjgl3-awt follows LWJGL's context selection: X11 sessions use GLX, while Wayland sessions use EGL with the X11 window supplied by AWT under XWayland.
+This is not a native Wayland surface.
 The macOS backend does not accept every optional context attribute, so the host does not request a debug context or an sRGB default framebuffer there.
 Robust context reset detection is requested only on supported Windows configurations.

 Package Map
 ===========